Pingpong403/card_game/README.md

 # Overview

-The Card Game is a two-part sage: one of guessing the right number out of 13, and another of guessing the right suit out of just 4.
+The Card Game is a two-part saga: one of guessing the right number out of 13, and another of guessing the right suit out of just 4.
 But there's a catch: guess the suit wrong and you lose!

-Rust is a challenging language!
+Rust is a challenging language.
 Not only can it be difficult to get installed, but its syntax and concepts are very different from its peers.
 It was a challenge for me to get around all of this.

 [Software Demo Video](https://youtu.be/c8i5ONcCgDc)